Apoorv92/First-Session/README.md

 # First Session of Git
-Let's see how we do
+Let's see how we do today